dipscope/TypeManager.TS/README.md

 TypeScript needs to run with the `experimentalDecorators` and `emitDecoratorMetadata` options enabled when using decorator annotations.
 So make sure you have properly configured your `tsconfig.json` file.

 _This package has no dependencies.
 If you want additional type-safety and reduced syntax you may wish to install [reflect-metadata](https://github.com/rbuckton/reflect-metadata).
 This step is on your choice and fully optional.
 When installed it must be available globally to work.
 This can usually be done with `import 'reflect-metadata';` in your main index file._

+## How it works?

+It defines configuration for each object which you are going to serialize or deserialize and uses this configuration to process data of your choice.
+There are two possible ways to define a configuration:

+* Using decorator annotations;
+* Using declarative configuration;

+The first one is the easiest and can be used for any class you control.
+If you want to configure serialization of 3rd party classes, global options or you don't like decorators it is better to go with the second.
+There are no restrictions to use one or another.
+You can combine two ways of configuration depending on which one fits better.

 ## Defining decorators